 I mean, I'm 45, so I'm on the tail end of the internet generation.
 I look at my personal driving habits now, and I've actually changed.
 Living in a city with a family, we used to have two cars to do certain things, but now we really only need one car.
 I’m personally already accepting the idea that we're going to have a different type of transportation system.
 There are all these other options available.

-Shifting gears (pun intended); do you think social media has changed how tech companies approach their online influence?
+Shifting gears (pun intended); has social media changed how tech companies approach their online influence?

 Absolutely.
 Every company has had to change because of the power of social media.
 There are companies doing it quite well and others that are still trying to figure it out and catch up to his new world.
 But every company is now their own source of news and content and information to share with their audience.
 They’re all in the storytelling business now, and social media has changed the game in terms of how people tell their stories.